 Price, per person

-Flights (economy class) on scheduled British Airways flights (Airbus A320); travel by private coach for transfers and excursions; hotel accommodation as described below; breakfasts, 2 lunches (in 2018) or 3 lunches (in 2019) and 5 dinners with wine; all admission charges for places visited; tips for waiters, drives and guides; the services of the lecturer and a Polish national guide.
+Flights (economy class) on scheduled British Airways flights (Airbus A320); travel by private coach for transfers and excursions; hotel accommodation as described below; breakfasts, 3 lunches and 5 dinners with wine; all admission charges for places visited; tips for waiters, drives and guides; the services of the lecturer and a Polish national guide.

 There is quite a lot of walking, much of it on roughly paved streets.
 There are long drives on four of the days.
 Average distance by coach per day: 109 miles.

 Before booking, please refer to the FCO website to ensure you are happy with the travel advice for the destination(s) you are visiting: www.gov.uk/foreign-travel-advice.